Photos of the famous multi-tiered Mitchell Falls can be found on any Kimberley travel site.

 ...or you climb down to the cave below the falls.

-Here is another waterfall you will pass on your way: Big Mertens Falls.
-Once we had reached Big Mertens we realised why Little Mertens was considered little...
+Once you reach Big Mertens you realise why Little Mertens is considered little...
 It's an aweinspiring landscape, isn't it?
 The whole walk is like that.
-It leaves you breathless, and not just because it's somewhat demanding...
+It leaves you breathless, and not just because you may find it demanding.

 It's not long after crossing the top of Big Mertens Falls that you arrive above the Mitchell Falls.
 You may initially not realise where you are.

 Here we are, standing at the Mitchell River, looking right...

 ... and this is what you see when you look left...

 Yes, you are standing right atop the Mitchell Falls!